epics-modules/mrfioc2/evgMrmApp/src/evgREADME.txt

 	Files: evgSequence.h/evgSequence.cpp/devEvgSeq.cpp/evgSeq.db

 	This class is used as soft sequence.

 	Usage:
-		caput -a EVG$(cardNum):Seq$(seqNum):timeStamp
+	caput -a EVG$(cardNum):Seq$(seqNum):timeStamp array

-		caput -a EVG$(cardNum):Seq$(seqNum):eventCode
+	caput -a EVG$(cardNum):Seq$(seqNum):eventCode array

-		caput EVG$(cardNum):Seq$(seqNum):runMode Single/Automatic/Normal
-			runMode is used determine what will the sequencer do at the end of the sequence.
+	runMode is used determine what will the sequencer do at the end of the sequence. caput EVG$(cardNum):Seq$(seqNum):runMode mode
+		where 'mode' could be any of the following:
 		Single 	  - Disables the sequencer at the end of the sequence.
 		Automatic - Restarts the sequence immediately after the end of the sequence.
 		Normal    -	Waits for a new trigger after the end of the sequence to restart the sequence.

+	trigSrc is used to select the source of the trigger, which should start the sequencer. caput EVG$(cardNum):Seq$(seqNum):trigSrc src
+		where 'src' could be any of the following:
+		Mxc0 to Mxc7 - Trigger from MXC0 - MXC7
+		AC			 - Trigger from AC sync logic
+		RAM0/RAM1	 - Trigger from RAM0/RAM1 software trigger

 -------------------------------------------------------------------------------